Documentation Index

 Re-authentication

-If a session expires:
+If a session expires:- Call

-- User completes OAuth flow
+init_signupagain - User completes OAuth flow

 - New session is created